cwmccurdy/quantumGrid/quantumgrid_examples/README.rst

 packet that starts centered at a value of R just inward of the maximum in the potential V(R) +j(j+1)/2*\mu*R^2

+There are two examples that read in the files potcurve_CO_CISDT_ccpvDZ.dat and potcurve_CISD_H2_ccpvTZ.dat for finding the vibrational states of CO and H_2, respectively.

-Plotting output from both examples is written in ./Plot_Output while .dat files are written in this directory.
+Plotting output from all four examples is written in ./Plot_Output while .dat files are written in this directory.
 Spectrum.dat contains the eigenvalues of the ECS scaled Hamiltonian.